Grain Free, Paleo, Keto Southern Biscuit

 Use a scale to weigh all the dry ingredients when making grain free biscuits.

+You can measure out in cups, but a scale will give you a more consistent experience.
 This is so important to yield a consistently good biscuit.
 I even weigh the egg whites.
 I like this scale.

 The grain free biscuit has no flour and it’s not fair to compare it to my southern fluffy biscuits.
 However, I used that as my standard to make sure that although an almond flour biscuit is different, it can be equally satisfying the way a gluten heavy biscuit is, but there will be no blood sugar spike.